-Under the legislation an officer is someone who holds a position which allows them to exercise significant influence over the whole of Council.
-At Taranaki Regional Council, elected members and the chief executive (and possibly others) are 'Officers'.
+Under the legislation an officer is someone who holds a position which allows them to exercise significant influence over the whole of council.
+At the Taranaki Regional Council, elected members and the chief executive (and possibly others) are 'Officers'.
+The boards of council-controlled organisations and their chief executives are also officers.

-As a PBCU (persons conducting a business or undertaking), Council holds the primary duty to ensure people's safety.
-An officer's responsibility is to exercise due diligence to ensure that Council complies with its duties and obligations under the Health and Safety at Work Act - similar to the responsibility councillors have to exercise due diligence over Council's financial matters.
+As a PCBU (persons conducting a business or undertaking), council holds the primary duty to ensure people's safety.
+An officer's responsibility is to exercise due diligence to ensure that council complies with its duties and obligations under the Health and Safety at Work Act - similar to the responsibility councillors and local boards have to exercise due diligence over council's financial matters.

-An officer's duty is important because leadership contributes to Council's safety culture, and elected members need to have an understanding of what is required to manage Council's risks.
+An officer's duty is important because leadership contributes to council's safety culture, and elected members need to have an understanding of what is required to manage council's risks.

 Officers can rely on information provided to them by staff and experts so long as that reliance is reasonable.
 However, elected members and the chief executive must test and assess the advice provided to them to ensure they are confident their decisions have sufficiently considered health and safety factors.
 Officers must demonstrate that they have carefully considered health and safety.
 There are six key aspects of officer due diligence.
 The legislation requires officers take reasonable steps to:

-- 1. Acquire and keep up to date with health and safety knowledge and health and safety matters for Council. - 2.
-Understand Council's operations and the associated hazards and risks. - 3.
-Ensure Council has appropriate resourcing and processes to eliminate or minimise risks to health and safety. - 4.
-Ensure Council has appropriate processes for receiving and considering information regarding incidents, hazards, and risks and for responding in a timely way to that information. - 5.
-Ensure Council has, and implements, processes for complying with any duty or obligation. - 6.
-Verify the provision and use of resources and processes through reviews and audits.
+- (1) Acquire and keep up to date with health and safety knowledge and health and safety matters for council. - (2) Understand council's operations and the associated hazards and risks. - (3) Ensure council has appropriate resourcing and processes to eliminate or minimise risks to health and safety. - (4) Ensure council has appropriate processes for receiving and considering information regarding incidents, hazards, and risks and for responding in a timely way to that information. - (5) Ensure council has, and implements, processes for complying with any duty or obligation. - (6) Verify the provision and use of resources and processes through reviews and audits.